-- 1 1/2 pounds Brussels sprouts
+- 1 ½ pounds fresh Brussels sprouts

-- 1 tbsp butter
+- 1 tablespoon butter

-- 2 tbsp olive oil
+- 2 tablespoon olive oil

 - ¾ teaspoon salt

 - ½ teaspoon pepper

-- 1/4 cup pomegranate arils optional
+- ¼ cup pomegranate arils optional

-Run the Brussels sprouts under cold water to clean them well.
+- Run the Brussels sprouts under cold water to clean them well.
 Trim the ends and remove any brown leaves and discard.
 Slice them in half.

-Next add the sliced brussel sprouts.
-Flip them over so the cut side is flat on the bottom of the pan.
+- Next add the halved brussels sprouts.
+Flip them over so the flat side is flat on the bottom of the pan.
+Place in a single layer.
 Saute uncovered and undisturbed for 5 minutes.
 Do not stir, allow to cook and caramelize.

-Give a good stir, allow to cook for another 2-3 minutes, again let it cook and caramelize.
+- Give a good stir, allow to cook for another 2-3 minutes, again let it cook and caramelize.

-Using a fork, check to see if they are tender.
+- Using a fork, check to see if they are tender.
 If not cook for another couple of minutes.
 When tender remove and spoon into a serving dish.
 Top with pomegranate arils.